amandafrench/RORRetriever/README.md

 ```

 # Environment
-ROR Reteriever imports the following python modules: requests, json, pandas, urllib.parse, sys, datetime, argparse, datetime, logging, os, re.
+ROR Retriever imports the following python modules: requests, json, pandas, urllib.parse, sys, datetime, argparse, datetime, logging, os, re.
 The file RORRetriever.yml can be used to create the environment using the command **conda env create -f RORRetriever.yml**

 # Outputs - ROR Search Results
 The results of the search are provided in a tab-delimited file called **AffiliationAPI\_RORData\_\_TIMESTAMP.tsv**.
 This file has at least one row for every input affiliation but can have more if more than one ROR is identified for a single affiliation.
 In many cases when multiple RORs are found, some are incorrect and curation is required to select the correct one.